th-nuernberg/usermgmt/README.md

 # Add user in LDAP only
 cargo cli --ldap true --slurm false --dirs false add teststaff123 --group staff --firstname Martina --lastname Musterfrau

-# Specify key pair for ssh connection
+# Specify key pair for SSH connection
 # Example of listing all users while using key pair at "~/.ssh/some_user.pub" and "~/.ssh/some_user"
 cargo cli list --ssh-path "~/.ssh/some_user"